cosmos/cosmos-sdk/docs/run-node/run-testnet.md

 press the Enter Key to terminate
 ```

-The test network is running in-process, which means the test network will terminate once you either close the terminal window or you press the Enter key.

-In order to test the test network, use the `simd` binary.
-The first node uses the same default addresses when starting a single node network.
+The first validator node is now running in-process, which means the test network will terminate once you either close the terminal window or you press the Enter key.
+In the output, the mnemonic phrase for the first validator node is provided for testing purposes.
+The validator node is using the same default addresses being used when initializing and starting a single node (no need to provide a `--node` flag).

-Check the status of the first node:
+Check the status of the first validator node:

 ```
 simd status